 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

-- 2 Seville orange, washed and cut into slices
+- 2 Seville oranges, washed and cut into slices

 One of the best-known citrus fruits, oranges aren't necessarily orange - some varieties are…

-- 12 shallot, 8 left whole, the remainder chopped
+- 12 shallots, 8 left whole, the remainder chopped

 Related to the onion (as opposed to being a younger version of it), shallots grow in clusters at…